rohitguptajmit/servicenow-major-incident-detection-demo/README.md

 # ServiceNow Incident & Major Incident Detection System – n8n Workflow

 This repository contains an end-to-end automated **Incident Management & Major Incident Detection System**, implemented using **n8n**.
-It replicates how the automation will eventually integrate with **ServiceNow** by temporarily using a **Google Sheets spreadsheet (SERVICE NOW.xls)** because ServiceNow API keys are not currently available.
+It replicates how the automation will eventually integrate with **ServiceNow** by temporarily using a **Google Sheets spreadsheet (SERVICE NOW.xlsx)** because ServiceNow API keys are not currently available.

 ---

 ## 📄 Included Reference File – SERVICE NOW.xls

-The repository includes a reference spreadsheet named **SERVICE NOW.xls**, which contains two tabs:
+The repository includes a reference spreadsheet named **SERVICE NOW.xlsx**, which contains two tabs:

 ### 1️⃣ Incidents (Sheet)
 Simulates the ServiceNow **incident** table.